 To report fraud, file a written complaint with TEA by filling out the complaint form online or by mailing or faxing a hard copy to the address on the form.

-Additional information about how to file a complaint can be found on the TEA Complaints Management webpage.
+Additional information about how to file a complaint can be found on the TEA Complaints Management page.
 Answers to frequently asked questions about the TEA complaints process also provide useful information.

 - McKinney-Vento Homeless Education

 Disputes regarding eligibility, school selection, or enrollment under the McKinney-Vento Education for Homeless Children and Youth Program will be reviewed by TEA’s Complaints Division and the State Coordinator of Homeless Education at TEA.
 Please fill out and submit the TEA Complaint Form and select "McKinney-Vento Homeless Education" in Box 3.
 For more information on the procedures and process for local disputes please contact your district’s McKinney-Vento Homeless Liaison.

 Each person who participates in the Texas student assessment program is responsible for reporting any violation or suspected violation of test security or confidentiality.
 Instructions for filing a complaint about any incident that results in a deviation from documented testing procedures to be a testing irregularity are on that page.